tulantran/project-based-learning/huffman/README.md

 - `-h`: Display usage information.

 ## File Descriptions

-### `huff.c`
-- Implements the compression process.
-- Key functions:
-  - `fill_histogram`: Reads the input file and computes the frequency of each symbol.
-  - `create_tree`: Constructs the Huffman tree based on the frequency histogram.
-  - `fill_code_table`: Generates binary codes for each symbol using the Huffman tree.
-  - `huff_compress_file`: Writes the compressed data to the output file.

-### `dehuff.c`
-- Implements the decompression process.
-- Key functions:
+`huff.c`: Implements the compression process using Huffman coding.
+Handles input/output files, constructs the Huffman tree, generates prefix codes, and writes the compressed data.

-  - `dehuff_decompress_file`: Reads the compressed file, reconstructs the Huffman tree, and writes the decompressed data to the output file.
+`dehuff.c`: Implements the decompression process.
+Reconstructs the Huffman tree, validates the compressed data, and restores the original file.
+`bitreader.h` / `bitreader.c`: Provides utilities for reading binary data bit-by-bit from files.
+`bitwriter.h` / `bitwriter.c`: Provides utilities for writing binary data bit-by-bit to files.
+`node.h` / `node.c`: Defines the structure of a node in the Huffman tree and functions to manipulate nodes.
+`pq.h` / `pq.c`: Implements a priority queue, used for building the Huffman tree.
+`Makefile`: Automates the compilation process for the project, including huff and dehuff, and provides a make clean option for cleaning build artifacts.